NoRedInk/noredink-ui/README.md

 To prevent these big Yaks from suddenly showing up in seemingly trivial tasks we prefer to avoid breaking changes in the package.
 Instead when we need to make a breaking change in a widget, we create a new module for it `Nri.Ui.MyWidget.VX`.
 Similarly, when we build custom elements in JavaScript we create a file `lib/MyWidget/VX.js` and define a custom element `nri-mywidget-vX`.

-That said, we may remove modules that we're not moving occasionally.
-If you're using this library outside NoRedInk, this guarantee won't hold as strongly for you.
+That said, we may prune unused modules occasionally.

 We should change this process if we feel it's not working for us!